 In the long term, synthetic diamonds will find greater value in high-end industrial applications with their prominence in jewellery use diminishing.

 Under the original definition of conflict, today less than half a percent of all mined diamonds could be termed as being from “conflict” origins, which is still a half percent too much.
 The KP certification scheme is functioning well and is monitored and regulated by the UN.
-It is probably the only industry run self-policing scheme that has borne results.
+It is probably the only industry run self-policing scheme that has been successful.

 At present besides diamonds, there are four other legally designated 'industrially significant ' conflict minerals, namely gold, tin, tantalum and tungsten.